ayrat555/fang/README.md

 As you can see from the example above, the trait implementation has `#[typetag::serde]` attribute which is used to deserialize the job.

 The second parameter  of the `run` function is diesel's PgConnection, You can re-use it to manipulate the job queue, for example, to add a new job during the current job's execution.
 Or you can just re-use it in your own queries if you're using diesel.
+If you don't need it, just ignore it.

 ### Enqueuing a job